-All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.
-OJJDP expects to make awards under this solicitation by September 30, 2013.
+All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.
+OJJDP expects to make any awards under this solicitation by no later than September 30, 2013.
+The anticipated start date for this program is October 1, 2013.